 - Only collect the information relevant to the job role

 - Notify individuals when you collect their personal information: Notify them or make them aware of the collection (ideally beforehand) when collecting personal information about individuals.

 - Protect the personal information you hold: To help avoid data theft or mishandling, ensure the systems and software you're using are reliable, secure, and compliant.

-- Ensuring relevant certification: Standard certifications such as ISO 270001 ensure data compliance and storage.
+- Obtaining relevant certification: Standard certifications such as ISO 270001 ensure data compliance and storage.

 - Create a data usage policy: Create a clear policy that specifies types of access, conditions of access.
 Include who has or could have access to the data, what constitutes correct usage of data, and so on.
 Also ensure, that all policy violations have clear consequences.

 - Ensure robust security measures: You should have a security policy to protect personal information and use good security measures.
-Your organisation must regularly review Data protection and compliance measures and ensure they are up to date.
+Your organisation should regularly review data protection and compliance measures and ensure they are updated.